 Sexual Harassment and Sex Discrimination

-As mandated by the federal Title IX statutes and under the regulations set forth in Part106 of Title 34 of the Code of Federal Regulations, the University does not unlawfully discriminate on the basis of sex in any educational program or activity that the University operates.
-Title IX’s mandate not to discriminate on the basis of sex extends to students, employees, and other persons in all aspects of the University’s programs, activities, and operations.
-Inquiries regarding how Title IX applies to the University may be referred to the University Title IX Coordinator (contact information below), to the Assistant Secretary at the U.S. Department of Education Office for Civil Rights, or to both.
+As mandated by the federal Title IX statutes and under the regulations set forth in Part 106 of Title 34 of the Code of Federal Regulations, the university does not unlawfully discriminate on the basis of sex in any educational program or activity that the University operates.
+Title IX’s mandate not to discriminate on the basis of sex extends to students, employees, and other persons in all aspects of the university’s programs, activities, and operations.
+Inquiries regarding how Title IX applies to the university may be referred to the university Title IX coordinator (contact information below), to the assistant secretary at the U.S. Department of Education Office for Civil Rights, or to both.
 Please be aware that non-confidential employees are required to report the act of sexual discrimination.
-A list of individuals who can maintain confidentiality can be found on the Resources and Support link on this webpage.
+A list of individuals who can maintain confidentiality can be found on the on-campus and community resources page.

 Title IX Grievance Process Team

 Several staff and faculty members at the university serve as part of the grievance process team, in addition to their regular positions within the university.
 These individuals have been specially trained according to their role on this team.